Baekho4245/Chicago_Car_Crash_Project/README.md

 Important features: 0.7555023420925494
 All features: 0.7563467557291995
 We then ran a grid search, which scored roughly the same.
+We graded this model on precision and got a score of 0.6.
+When we added RFE to this model, the precision rose to 0.63.

 ![Decision Tree Confusion Matrix](./images/readme2b.png)